tracking-exposed/tracking.exposed/content/pr/2022-04-13-tiktok-loophole.md

 ### About the report

-The full report, Tracking Exposed Special Report:
+The full report, _Tracking Exposed Special Report:
-Content Restrictions on TikTok in Russia following the Ukrainian War, contains detailed results and methodology, in addition to further quotes from the authors, images and linked sources.
+Content Restrictions on TikTok in Russia following the Ukrainian War_, contains detailed results and methodology, in addition to further quotes from the authors, images and linked sources.
 The dataset, as well as a Jupyter notebook to render the graph is available here: https://github.com/tracking-exposed/experiments-data/tree/master/tiktok-russia

 #### Download the report: [tiktok-russia-15march2022.pdf](/pdf/tiktok-russia-12april2022.pdf)

-Tracking Exposed released its first report on TikTok’s activities in Russia in March, Tracking Exposed Special Report: TikTok content restriction in Russia: https://tracking.exposed/pdf/tiktok-russia-15march2022.pdf
+Tracking Exposed released its first report on TikTok’s activities in Russia in March, _Tracking Exposed Special Report: TikTok content restriction in Russia_: https://tracking.exposed/pdf/tiktok-russia-15march2022.pdf

 <br>